manningstinson/manningstinson/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=manningstinson&hide_border=true&layout=donut&hide=roff,&langs_count=6&include_repo=html,css,python,react,c&hide_title=true)

 </td>
 </tr>
 </table>

 ![](https://komarev.com/ghpvc/?username=manningstinson&style=for-the-badge)

+# Shop (Buy My Work)
+In addtion to my development work, I also create abstract art, and repurpose it for different product and accessories.
+Here are some products that I particulary like, and are available for purchase on my website.
+[Visit the shop](https://manningstinson.com/shop)

 <!--
 **manningstinson/manningstinson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.